sajidifti/RentMatch_To-Let_Platform/README.md

 # RentMatch

-RentMatch is a platform where users can post TO-LETs and find relavant rents for them.
+RentMatch is a platform where users can post TO-LETs and find relevant rents for them.

 ## Features